-8 Using the Open Watcom Integrated Development Environment
+6 Using the Open Watcom Integrated Development Environment

+Create Create a new project.
+This is equivalent to the option New Project in the File menu.
+Open Open an existing project.
+This is equivalent to the option Open Project in the File menu.
+Save Save the current project.
+This is equivalent to the option Save Project in the File menu.
+Edit Edit the selected source file.
+This is equivalent to the option Edit Text in the Sources menu.
+Make Source Make the selected source file.
+This is equivalent to the option Make in the Sources menu.
+Make Target Make the current target.
+This is equivalent to the option Make in the Targets menu.
+Run Run the current target.
+This is equivalent to the option Run in the Targets menu.
+Debug Debug the current target.
+This is equivalent to the option Debug in the Targets menu.
+Remote Debug By Debug the current target on a remote machine.
+This is equivalent to the option Remote Debug in the Targets menu.
 Browse Browse the current target.
 This is equivalent to the option Browse in the Targets menu.
 Currently, browsing is supported by the Open Watcom C/C++ compilers only (Open Watcom FORTRAN 77 does not support browsing).
 Sample Run and sample the current target.
-This is equivalent to the option Sample in the
+This is equivalent to the option Sample in the Targets menu.

-Targets menu.

 Profile Profile the current target.
-This is equivalent to the option Profile in the Targets
+This is equivalent to the option Profile in the Targets menu.
 Make All Make all targets in the project.
-This is equivalent to the option Make All in the
+This is equivalent to the option Make All in the Actions menu.

-Actions menu.